quchen/articles/stuff_i_would_like_in_haskell.md

     1. Colours.

-    2. Ability to suppress messages like

-        ```
-        Loading package ghc-prim ... linking ... done.
-        Loading package integer-gmp ... linking ... done.
-        Loading package base ... linking ... done.
-        ```

-       when loading packages in GHCi.
-Importing something from Edwardverse is embarassing in presentations.

-    3. Vim syntax (jumping from Zsh to GHCi is a pain).
+    2. Vim syntax (jumping from Zsh to GHCi is a pain).

 - Haddock